databrickslabs/dbldatagen/docs/source/generating_column_data.rst

   * Options for column generation - :doc:`options_and_features`

 Column data is generated for all columns whether imported from a schema or explicitly added to a data specification.
+However, column data can be omitted from the final output, allowing columns to be used for intermediate calculations.

 Initializing a data generation spec
 -----------------------------------
-The DataGenerator object instance defines how data is to be generated.
-It consists of a set of implicit column generation specifications in addition to various instance level attributes.
+The DataGenerator object instance defines a specification for how data is to be generated.
+It consists of a set of  column generation specifications in addition to various instance level attributes.
 These control the data generation process.

 The data generation process itself is deferred until the data generation instance ``build`` method is executed.

-So until the ``build`` command is invoked, the data generation specification is in initialization mode.
+So until the ``build`` method is invoked, the data generation specification is in initialization mode.

 Once ``build`` has been invoked, the data generation instance holds state about the data set generated.

 While ``build`` can be invoked a subsequent time, making further modifications to the definition post build before calling ``build`` again is not recommended.
-We recommend the use of the ``clone`` method to make a new data set similar to an existing one if further modifications are needed.
+We recommend the use of the ``clone`` method to make a new data generation specification similar to an existing one if further modifications are needed.

 See :data:`~dbldatagen.data_generator.DataGenerator.clone` for further information.